thsoliveira/powerfront-frontendtest/README.md

 ### Bonus

-- Implement responsive design
+- Implement responsive design - done
-- Protect against XSS and other forms of hacking
+- Protect against XSS and other forms of hacking - done (?)
 - Display the time in the readable format.
-Be creative
+Be creative - done
 - Add some animations when the messages are added to the history
-- Fix the message textarea and button to the bottom of the page
+- Fix the message textarea and button to the bottom of the page - done
-- Make the User Experience as simple as possible
+- Make the User Experience as simple as possible - done
-- Convert the code to not rely on jQuery
+- Convert the code to not rely on jQuery - done
-- Added listeners and defined some helper functions in init.js.